What’s the difference between the Castle Doctrine and Stand Your Ground in Wisconsin?

 The criminal defense attorneys at Meyer Van Severen, S.C. dedicate their entire practices to criminal defense.
 If you believe your case involves any kind of self defense issue, contact us immediately.
 We answer phone calls 24/7 at (414) 270-0202.
 And we aggressively defend all criminal charges.

 Castle Doctrine – The Law

 The castle doctrine and stand your ground defenses are subsets of the broader heading of self-defense.
 In Wisconsin, however, only the castle doctrine is specifically codified in statute.
+Section 939.48(1m) of the Wisconsin Statutes provides the castle doctrine.
 The castle doctrine statute provides two specific instances where individuals can protect themselves and others by using force likely to cause death or great bodily harm: